-Steve Armato recently launched cripeguitars.com and is writing a book on Cripe guitars.
+Steve Armato hosts www.cripeguitars.com.
 James D. McCallister is a novelist, freelance writer, and Deadhead.
 Special thanks to Nick Meriwether and to the family and friends of Steve Cripe.

-This article originally appeared in VG January 2010 issue.
+This article originally appeared in the January 2010 issue.
 All copyrights are by the author and Vintage Guitar magazine.
 Unauthorized replication or use is strictly prohibited.